Navigation

 1. We are here to portray the normal look of the WWII soldier, not the exception.

 3. Medals or decorations that were not created pre-June 1945 may not be worn.
 Appropriate awards, badges, campaign, and citation ribbons may be worn if they reflect the credits of the unit being portrayed.
-US medals of valor may not be worn by anyone who did not earn them in actual military service, to include medals awarded for both valor and service.
+US or Allied medals of valor may not be worn by anyone who did not earn them in actual military service, to include medals that may be awarded for both valor and service.

-6. Weapons must be of pre-June 1945 military type used by the unit portrayed or an acceptable replica.
-NO air (BB) or CO2 guns are allowed.
-The authenticity committee may ban the use of pre-1945 weapons in cases where their use is not authentic.
-Weapons manufactures after 1945 may be used if they duplicate a WWII weapon.
+6. Weapons must be of pre-June 1945 military type used by the unit portrayed, or an acceptable replica.
+The Safety and Authenticity committee may ban the use of pre-1945 weapons in cases where their use is not authentic.
+Weapons manufactured after 1945 may be used if they duplicate a WWII weapon.
+Realistic metallic replicas that are airsoft or air guns are allowed only for display purposes if their propellant method has been made inoperable and received inspection proving no projectile or propellant remains in the replica.
+Plastic replica weapons are not to be used or displayed.

 7. Uniforms, equipment, insignia, and emblems must be of a type, style, and material in use by the unit portrayed during WWII.